 There's no doubt that the world is becoming more digital - and childminding is no exception.
 There are several ways that you can use online tools to help you manage the records you need to keep as part of your childminding business.

 An online learning journal or accounting software, such as Kinderly, is a really good option for saving you time on recording learning progress, accounts and invoicing in particular.
-We work in partnership with Kinderly, so you can be certain that all the features are designed to work for registered childminders in their settings.
+We work in partnership with Kinderly in England, so you can be certain that all the features are designed to work for registered childminders in their settings.
 Plus, there's 20% off a subscription for PACEY members after your free trial.

 You can see a handy guide of what to put in the learning journals – with examples of learning outcomes broken down by age group – here

 Read more about how one childminder is benefiting from using Kinderly.